ArunFrey/arunfrey.github.io/index.markdown

 ![Arun Frey](/assets/portrait.jpg){:style="float:right; margin:15px; width: 55%;"}

-I am a PhD Sociology candidate at the [University of Oxford](https://www.sociology.ox.ac.uk/people/arun-frey.html).
-Currently, I am based at [Harvard University](https://sociology.fas.harvard.edu/people/arun-frey) as a Visiting Fellow at the Department of Sociology.
-My research uses computational methods to contribute to the areas of violence, migration, and inequality.
+I am a PhD Sociology candidate at the [University of Oxford](https://www.sociology.ox.ac.uk/people/arun-frey.html), and am currently a visiting student at [Harvard University](https://sociology.fas.harvard.edu/people/arun-frey)'s Department of Sociology.
+This fall, I will join the [Leverhulme Centre for Demographic Science](https://www.demographicscience.ox.ac.uk) as a post-doctoral researcher.
+My work has been featured in various news outlets, including the _New York Times_, _The Economist_, *Die Zeit*, *ARTE*, and the *BBC*.

+In my work I use computational methods to contribute to the areas of violence, migration, and inequality.

-The central motivation for my doctoral research is to examine the conditions under which immigration mobilizes opposition---particularly outside the political arena---and what such opposition entails for marginalized communities.
-To study these phenomena, I rely on a combination of administrative, survey, and web-scraped data sources, and take an active interest in the field of computational social science.
+My doctoral research examines the conditions under which immigration mobilizes opposition---particularly outside the political arena---and what such opposition entails for marginalized communities.
 A chapter of my PhD thesis has recently been published at the [European Sociological Review](https://academic.oup.com/esr/advance-article-abstract/doi/10.1093/esr/jcaa007/5814862).

-This work is motivated by a larger desire to study the social processes that beget and reproduce inequalities between social groups.
-To this end, I examine how [COVID-19 impedes student progress and exacerbates educational inequality](https://osf.io/preprints/socarxiv/ve4z7/) (with Per Engzell and Mark Verhagen).
-This work has been covered by news outlets across the Netherlands, Germany, Switzerland, Austria, Hungary, Italy, Brazil and the US, and has been cited in a special hearing about school closures in the UK House of Commons.
+I also study how school closures during COVID-19 have impacted student learning and educational inequality.
+This research was recently published at the [Proceedings of the National Academy of Sciences](https://www.pnas.org/content/118/17/e2022376118) and has had a documented impact on policy in several countries and invited hearings at the European Commission, the OECD, and the World Bank.

-Find me on [Twitter](https://twitter.com/arunfrey) or send me an email at <arun.frey@sociology.ox.ac.uk>.
-I am currently on the job market.
+Find me on [Twitter](https://twitter.com/arunfrey) or send me an email at ```arun.frey[at]sociology.ox.ac.uk```.